How to Conditionally Color Cells

 Understanding the SLDS Cell Class Attribute

-The key to styling cells is the SLDS Cell Class attribute, which is found in each column's configuration.
+The key to styling cells is the SLDS Cell Class attribute, found in each column's configuration.

 How to access it

-This field accepts Salesforce Lightning Design System (SLDS) class names that control the cell's appearance.
-You can either enter static class names or map them to a formula that dynamically determines the classes.
+This field accepts Salesforce Lightning Design System (SLDS) class names.
+You can either enter static class names (to style the whole column) or map the field to a Formula Field from your Object to change the style dynamically row-by-row.

-Method 1: Static Styling (Same Style for All Rows)
+Method 1: Static Styling (Uniform Style for All Rows)

 Use this method when you want every cell in a specific column to have the same appearance, regardless of the data value.